Breyton Paulse

 Breyton Paulse (born 25 April 1976 in De Keur, Koue Bokkeveld) is a South African former rugby union player who played on the wing for the national team, the Springboks, from 1999 to 2007.
 He played 64 test matches for South Africa, scoring 26 tries.

 Early life

-In his youth, in addition to rugby, he participated in cricket, soccer, and athletics, representing Boland in the 200m and 400m sprints.
+In his youth, in addition to rugby, he participated in cricket, soccer, and athletics, representing Boland in the 200 m and 400 m sprints.
 The farmer who employed his parents recognized his talent for rugby, and to nurture it, paid his tuition fees to attend Stellenbosch University, which has produced many Springbok rugby players.

 Rugby career

 Paulse garnered attention almost from the start of his top-flight rugby career with a hat-trick of tries in his first Currie Cup match in 1996, and made his debut for the Springboks in 1999.
 In his first appearance for the Springboks against Italy, he scored a hat-trick.
 After scoring his third try that day, he performed his trademark flick flack, a cartwheel followed by a back flip, which he continued to perform after particularly special tries.